-Data assimilation (or DA) aims to combine available observations with model predictions in order to provide optimal estimates of the state of a system and an estimation of the uncertainty of these estimates.
-DA has been applied succesfully in various contexts and is routinely used in operational systems such as numerical weather prediction systems (Lahoz et al., 2010;

-- 20 various contexts and is routinely used in operational systems such as numerical weather prediction systems (Lahoz et al., 2010; Blayo et al., 2014).
-In particular DA has already been used with fixed-grid models in the context of moving boundary problems.
-In these cases estimates outside the moving domain are generally non-physical and need to be reanalysed.
-For example, negative sea-ice concentration and thickness can be obtained where there is no sea ice (Mathiot et al., 2012).
-The same problem appears with negative estimated thickness of ice sheets (Bonan et al., 2014).
-In both cases non-physical negative variables are - 25 reset to zero after data assimilation.
-Furthermore, with fixed grids, DA does not provide any explicit estimate of the extent of the domain.
-This can be only done by interpolation.
-By combining DA with a moving mesh numerical model, this paper shows that the extent of the domain can be estimated explicitly and non-physical estimates do not appear.
+Data assimilation (DA) aims to combine available observations of a dynamical system with model predictions in order to provide optimal estimates of the state of the system and an estimation of the uncertainty in these estimates.
+DA has been applied successfully in various contexts and is routinely used in operational systems such as numerical weather prediction systems (Lahoz et al., 2010; Blayo et al., 2014).
+In particular, DA has already been used with fixed and adaptive grid models in the context of moving boundary problems.
+In these cases, estimates outside the moving domain are generally non-physical and need to be reanalysed (Mathiot et al., 2012; Bonan et al., 2014).
+Furthermore, with fixed or adaptive grids, DA does not provide an explicit estimate of the extent of the domain; this can be only done by interpolation.
+By combining DA with our moving mesh numerical model, we show here that the explicit extent of the domain can be estimated efficiently and accurately and that non-physical estimates do not appear.